craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 If you have moved more than five feet this turn, you may make attack an with your weapon action against a target you pass or will pass by the end of your turn.

 ### Pin
-In replacement of a weapon attack, you can attempt to Pin a target to an object using this weapon.
+In replacement of a weapon attack, you can attempt to Pin a target to an adjacent object using this weapon.
 Make a normal weapon attack; your attack bonus versus your target's AC.
 If you hit with this attack, the attack deals no damage and the target becomes Restrained for as long as you maintain the Pin.

 You cannot use this weapon to perform weapon attacks during this time without voluntarily removing the Pin.
 An effected target can make a Skill Contest (Athletics) versus you as a Full Action on their turn in an attempt to un-Pin themselves.